All users should contact CSD3 initially through the login nodes.

 Research Computing Services use CRSids where they exist and so the <username>@ can usually be omitted if your University of Cambridge system does also.
 Internal Cambridge users should use their UIS password (at least initially).
 SSH keys can also be used (but always set a passphrase).

-login-q-4, the RHEL7 CPU logins are balanced over
+login-q-4, the RHEL7 CPU login nodes are balanced over

 Note that the name

 login.hpc.cam.ac.uk is an alias for

 All CSD3 nodes run either a rebuild of Red Hat Enterprise Linux 7 (RHEL7) or a rebuild of Red Hat Enterprise Linux 8 (RHEL8) and have the same access to filesystems.
-The nodes vary however in their CPU types, and in the support libraries corresponding to their different interconnects (Mellanox Infiniband in the case of GPU and cclake and icelake CPU, and Intel Omni-Path for skylake CPU).
-Therefore it is recommended to develop code on the closest matching type of login node, according to the choices suggested above, and certainly to recompile applications that were previously run on a different node type.
+The nodes vary however in the generation of their CPUs.
+Therefore it is recommended to develop code on the closest matching type of login node, according to the choices suggested above, and certainly to recompile applications that were previously run on a different version of RHEL.